Fourier-Mukai partners of K3 surfaces in positive characteristic: Mukai motive

-One of the main features of the Mukai Hodge structure is its compatibility with correspondences.
+One of the main features of the Mukai-Hodge structure is its compatibility with correspondences.
 In particular, let $Y$ be another smooth projective variety of dimension $d$.
 A perfect complex $P$ on $X\times Y$ induces a map of Hodge lattices

 given by adding the maps

 defined as the composite